 Agents and attorneys: Learn to think like an examiner

 If you are a patent attorney or agent, it helps to think like an examiner.
 Get a better understanding of how examiners makes decisions at the Stakeholder Training on Examination Practice and Procedure (STEPP) agent attorney three day course.
+The USPTO has received CLE credit in Texas for this course.
+Space is limited, so register early for this free course.

 In-person courses are led by USPTO trainers and based on material developed for training USPTO employees.
 Training focuses on how our examiners review patent applications according to the Manual of Patent Examining Procedure (MPEP).
 Similar to entry level examiners, each trainee will use a sample application that will be the focus of exercises.
 The training is broken into the following modules: